Mezigdomide Regimens Show Promise in Pretreated R/R Multiple Myeloma

 Mezigdomide (Mezi) plus dexamethasone and bortezomib (Velcade; MeziVd) or carfilzomib (Kyprolis; MeziKd) demonstrated promising efficacy and a manageable safety profile across all dose levels in patients with relapsed or refractory multiple myeloma, as shown in the results of the phase 1/2 CC-92480-MM-002 trial (NCT03989414) shared at the European Hematology Association 2025 Congress.

-In dose-escalation cohort A (n = 28), with a median follow-up of 13.7 months, MeziVd led to a median progression-free survival (PFS) of 12.3 months; at the 0.3 mg dose level, it was 13.4 months (95% CI, 0.7-not evaluable [NE]); at the 0.6 mg dose level, it was 11.2 months (95% CI, 2.1-NE); and at the 1.0 mg dose level, it was 12.3 months (95% CI, 3.5-NE).
-The overall response rate (ORR) and median duration of response (DOR) at all doses was 75.0% (95% CI, 55.1%-89.3%) and 10.9 months (95% CI, 8.8-18.7); at 1.0 mg, they were 60.0% (95% CI, 55.1%-89.3%) and 11.6 months (95% CI, 5.3-not applicable [NA]).
+In dose-escalation cohort A (n = 28), with a median follow-up of 13.7 months, MeziVd led to a median progression-free survival (PFS) of 12.3 months.
+At the 0.3-mg dose level, it was 13.4 months (95% CI, 0.7-not evaluable [NE]); at the 0.6-mg dose level, it was 11.2 months (95% CI, 2.1-NE); and at the 1.0-mg dose level, it was 12.3 months (95% CI, 3.5-NE).
+The overall response rate (ORR) and median duration of response (DOR) at all doses were 75.0% (95% CI, 55.1%-89.3%) and 10.9 months (95% CI, 8.8-18.7), respectively; at 1.0 mg, they were 60.0% (95% CI, 55.1%-89.3%) and 11.6 months (95% CI, 5.3-not applicable [NA]).

-In dose-expansion cohort D (n = 49), with a median follow-up of 18.3 months, MeziVd led to a median PFS of 17.5 months; at the 0.6 mg dose level, it was 20.8 months (95% CI, 8.3-NE); and at the 1.0 mg dose level, it was 16.6 months (95% CI, 6.7-24.0).
-At all dose levels, the ORR and median DOR were 85.7% (95% CI, 72.8%-94.1%) and 19.4 months (95% CI, 9.7-NA), and at 1.0 mg, they were 84.2% (95% CI, 68.7%-94.0%) and 19.4 months (95% CI, 7.0-NA).
+In dose-expansion cohort D (n = 49), with a median follow-up of 18.3 months, MeziVd led to a median PFS of 17.5 months.
+At the 0.6-mg dose level, it was 20.8 months (95% CI, 8.3-NE), and at the 1.0-mg dose level, it was 16.6 months (95% CI, 6.7-24.0).
+At all dose levels, the ORR and median DOR were 85.7% (95% CI, 72.8%-94.1%) and 19.4 months (95% CI, 9.7-NA), respectively, and at 1.0 mg, they were 84.2% (95% CI, 68.7%-94.0%) and 19.4 months (95% CI, 7.0-NA).

-In dose-escalation cohort C (n = 27), with a median follow-up of 15.2 months, MediKd led to a median PFS of 13.5 months; at the 0.3 mg dose level, it was 11.7 months (95% CI, 2.1-NE); at the 0.6 mg dose level, it was 13.5 months (95% CI, 1.0-NE); and at the 1.0 mg dose level, it was 13.8 months (95% CI, 1.2-NE).
-At all dose levels, the ORR was 85.2% (95% CI, 66.3%-95.8%), and the median DOR was 11.9 months (95% CI, 6.4-35.9).
-At 1.0 mg, the ORR was 77.8% (95% CI, 40.0%-97.2%), and the median DOR was 11.9 months (95% CI, 0.2-NA).
+In dose-escalation cohort C (n = 27), with a median follow-up of 15.2 months, MediKd led to a median PFS of 13.5 months.
+At the 0.3-mg dose level, it was 11.7 months (95% CI, 2.1-NE); at the 0.6-mg dose level, it was 13.5 months (95% CI, 1.0-NE); and at the 1.0-mg dose level, it was 13.8 months (95% CI, 1.2-NE).
+At all dose levels, the ORR was 85.2% (95% CI, 66.3%-95.8%) and the median DOR was 11.9 months (95% CI, 6.4-35.9).
+At 1.0 mg, the ORR was 77.8% (95% CI, 40.0%-97.2%) and the median DOR was 11.9 months (95% CI, 0.2-NA).

-The trial enrolled patients with a documented diagnosis of multiple myeloma and measurable diseases with documented progression during or after the last antimyeloma therapy.
-Additionally, patients had a minimal response or better to at least 1 prior regimen; patients were permitted 2 to 4 prior regimens in cohorts A and C and 1 to 3 prior regimens in cohort D, or exposure to lenalidomide (Revlimid) for at least 2 consecutive cycles.
+The trial enrolled patients with a documented diagnosis of multiple myeloma and measurable disease with documented progression during or after the last antimyeloma therapy.
+Additionally, patients had a minimal response or better to at least 1 prior regimen; patients were permitted 2 to 4 prior regimens in cohorts A and C and 1 to 3 prior regimens in cohort D or exposure to lenalidomide (Revlimid) for at least 2 consecutive cycles.

 Patients in cohorts A and C received 0.3, 0.6, or 1.0 mg of mezigdomide, and those in cohort D received 0.6 or 1.0 mg.
-In cohorts A and D, bortezomib and oral dexamethasone were administered at 1.3 mg/m2 and 20 or 10 mg; in cohort C, carfilzomib was given at 20 mg/m2 on cycle 1, day 1 then 56 mg/m2, and oral dexamethasone at 40 or 20 mg.
+In cohorts A and D, bortezomib and oral dexamethasone were administered at 1.3 mg/m2 and 20 or 10 mg; in cohort C, carfilzomib was given at 20 mg/m2 on cycle 1, day 1, then 56 mg/m2 and oral dexamethasone at 40 or 20 mg.

-The median age of patients in cohort A, cohort D, and cohort C were 65.5 years, 64.0 years, and 68.0 years, respectively; an ECOG performance status of 1 was observed in 53.6%, 51.0%, and 55.6%; and International Staging System (ISS) stage I disease at study entry was observed in 71.4%, 69.4%, and 77.8%.
+The median age of patients in cohort A, cohort D, and cohort C were 65.5 years, 64.0 years, and 68.0 years, respectively; an ECOG performance status of 1 was observed in 53.6%, 51.0%, and 55.6%; and International Staging System stage I disease at study entry was observed in 71.4%, 69.4%, and 77.8%.

-The median number of prior therapies was 3 in cohort A, 1 in cohort D, and 2 in cohort C; a proteasome inhibitor was received by 96.4%, 89.8%, and 100.0%, respectively; an immunomodulatory drug agent by 100.0% in all cohorts; and anti-CD38 monoclonal antibodies by 50.0%, 38.8%, and 81.5%.
+The median number of prior therapies was 3 in cohort A, 1 in cohort D, and 2 in cohort C. A proteasome inhibitor was received by 96.4%, 89.8%, and 100.0%, respectively; an immunomodulatory drug agent was received by 100.0% in all cohorts; and anti-CD38 monoclonal antibodies were received by 50.0%, 38.8%, and 81.5%.

 The trial’s primary end points were recommended dose, safety, and preliminary efficacy as ORR.